 History of the Earth and Universe - A website dedicated to the fascinating history of our planet and universe.
-Includes information on Continental drifts, geological formations, and vertebrate/invertebrate life.
+Includes information on continental drift, geological formations, and vertebrate/invertebrate life.

 History of the Hebrew Language - A site fully dedicated to all things related to the history of the Hebrew language.
 The site also includes a comparative essay on the similarities and differences between Semitic languages.

 History Websites - Portal to the best of the history websites now available.
 In addition to links to the best of the history webpages, this site also has lesson plans for teachers of students K-12 which can easily be applied to a youth group setting, as well as history-related activities and games.

 Holocaust History Project - A free archive of documents, videos, recordings, and essays relating to the Holocaust.